BenchCouncil/AIGCBench/README.md

 # AIGCBench

-AIGCBench is a novel and comprehensive benchmark designed for evaluating the capabilities of state-of-the-art video generation algorithms.
+:dart::dart: AIGCBench is a novel and comprehensive benchmark designed for evaluating the capabilities of state-of-the-art video generation algorithms.

 Key Features of AIGCBench:
 - Diverse Datasets: AIGCBench incorporates a variety of datasets, including real-world video-text pairs and image-text pairs, to ensure a broad and realistic evaluation spectrum.
 Additionally, it includes a newly generated dataset created through an innovative text-to-image generation pipeline, enhancing the diversity and representativeness of the benchmark.